 each year.
 The members of the PCC are elected at this meeting from the

 Church APCM The Annual Parochial Church Meeting took

-on the activities of the Church over the past year and the financial
+reports on the activities of the Church over the past year and the

-statements for the year ended 31 December 2012 were presented for
+financial statements for the year ended 31 December 2015 were presented

-approval.
-A copy of the annual report and financial statements for 2012 is
+activities of the church during 2015.
+A copy of the annual report and the

 The Choir sings at the 9.30 service every Sunday.
 Practices are held at